Arian04/android-hid-client/README.md

 <h3 align="center">USB HID Client</h3>
   <p align="center">
-    Android app that allows you to easily use your phone as a keyboard
+    Android app that allows you to easily use your phone as a keyboard and mouse
     <br />
     <a href="https://github.com/Arian04/android-hid-client/wiki"><strong>Explore the docs »</strong></a>
     <br />